Fundamentally, churn occurs when a customer stops consuming from a company. But in the ecommerce ecosystem, there is a whole lot more to it than that.

 Keep in mind that these are a lot more than just numbers, they are data points summarizing the history and patterns of each of these shoppers.
 And they are highly indicative of the “health” of the customer relationship.

 First, let’s look at Tommy.
-He has made seven purchases with the brand, and an average of 123.7 days elapsed between those purchase.
+He has made seven purchases with the brand, and an average of 123.7 days elapsed between those purchases.
 Tommy most recently purchased 31 days ago.

 We can reasonably assume that Tommy is “healthy” for now.
 The number of days since his last purchase is low compared to his average repurchase time, so at the moment, we can feel comfortable that there is a good chance Tommy will buy again.